georchestra/georchestra/migrations/18.06/README.md

  * ...

 As you can see, this release introduces a [default.properties](https://github.com/georchestra/datadir/blob/master/default.properties) file at the datadir root, which factorizes variables across apps.
 It can be omitted, but then, its variables should be replicated in webapp specific properties files.

+Also, the `moderatorEmail` config option from the ldapadmin/console module was removed.
+With [#2124](https://github.com/georchestra/georchestra/pull/2124), moderation emails are now dynamically sent to users having the `SUPERUSER` role (plus Org-scoped admins, if any).

 ## Upgrading your databases